TykTechnologies/tyk-operator/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] If you've changed APIs, describe what needs to be updated in the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] Modules and vendor dependencies have been updated; run `go mod tidy && go mod vendor` in applicable directories.
-- [ ] The CHANGELOG has a new one-liner describing this change.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
 - [ ] Check your code additions will not fail linting checks: